torchnyu/blog/_posts/2020-01-26-hey-man-i-have-an-idea-developer-edition.md

 website.
 See if they have any experience in the industry related to their idea.

 "Business" is not a skill.

-Ultimately the people are more important than the idea.
-You can always change ideas.
-You can't (easily) change cofounders.
+Ask them to clarify in terms of concrete actions.

 # Evaluating Ideas